SuperOfficeDocs/superoffice-docs/docs/ui/web-application/model-view-controller-pattern/index.md

 Many enterprise software applications base their application design on solid patterns that have been tried and proven true in high-demand environments.
 SuperOffice is no exception.
 From inception, the intent for the SuperOffice web client was to incorporate the most sensible patterns needed to build a rock-solid enterprise CRM application, yet remain flexible enough to facilitate a great deal of customizability.
 As the title states, it has accomplished this by leveraging an architectural design loosely based on the Model-View-Controller pattern.
 In this article, I walk you through the main aspects of the architecture and demonstrate how the different pieces fit together.

-**Figure One**: How some people may understand MVC architecture prior to actually working with it.
+**Figure One**: How some people may understand MVC architecture before actually working with it.

 ![x][img1]